How will your loved ones be taken care of if you are disabled or die in the line of duty?

 Provides information to assist you in making educated decisions.
 Works with outside agencies to assist on behalf of members.

-Maintains a network of federal, state, and local death and disability resources.
+Maintains a network of federal, state, and local disability and survivor resources.
 Identifies organizational roadblocks running counter to constituent interests and tracks problem areas.

 Makes recommendations for changes to policies or procedures.

-Conducts educational presentations to employers and stakeholder groups on death and disability options for their employees and constituents.
+Conducts educational presentations to employers and stakeholder groups on disability and survivor options for their employees and constituents.

-Members: Do you have questions regarding survivor or disability benefits or processes?
+Members: Do you have questions regarding disability or survivor benefits or processes?

-Employers/Stakeholders: Would you like someone to come talk to your group about survivor and disability issues?
+Employers/Stakeholders: Would you like someone to come talk to your group about disability or survivor issues?